vsanthanam/JBird/README.md

 ## Installation

-JBird is currently distributed exclusively through the [Swift Package Manager](https://www.swift.org/package-manager/).
+JBird is currently primarily distributed through the [Swift Package Manager](https://www.swift.org/package-manager/).

 To add JBird as a dependency to an existing Swift package, add the following line of code to the `dependencies` parameter of your `Package.swift` file: